Pyomo/mpi-sppy/doc/src/quick_start.rst

 PySP Users
 ----------

-If you are already using ``PySP`` for a two-stage model, getting started with ``mpi-sppy`` is straightforward; however, unlike in ``PySP``, you will be required to create a Python program.
+If you are already using ``PySP`` for a stochastic program, getting started with ``mpi-sppy`` is straightforward; however, unlike in ``PySP``, you will be required to create a Python program.
 Many of the advanced features of ``PySP`` are supported by ``mpi-sppy`` but they required creating Python